rewe-digital/katana/README.md

 The MIT license (MIT)

-Copyright (c) 2018 REWE digital GmbH
+Copyright (c) 2018 REWE Digital GmbH

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the